Edgargmc/golang-grcp/README.md

 | `DeleteTodo` | unary | Delete by id |
 | `CompleteTodo` | unary | Mark as completed |
 | `WatchTodos` | **server streaming** | Live feed of every change, across all clients |

+Also exposed: `grpc.health.v1.Health/Check` (standard health-check service, public — no auth token required) and server reflection (also public), so tools like `grpcurl`/Postman can discover the API without needing this repo.

 ## Related